MicrosoftDocs/win32/desktop-src/eaphost/mspeapconnectionpropertiesv1schema-disableuserpromptforservervalidation-servervalidationparameters-element.md

 ---
 title: DisableUserPromptForServerValidation (ServerValidationParameters) Element
-description: Indicates whether the user should be asked for server validation. ms.assetid: ddb09888-731b-4c67-939e-9f0e6769408b
+description: Learn about the DisableUserPromptForServerValidation (ServerValidationParameters) element.
+It indicates whether the user should be asked for server validation. ms.assetid: ddb09888-731b-4c67-939e-9f0e6769408b
 keywords:
 - DisableUserPromptForServerValidation element EAPHost